MY FAVORITE Z-BOTS

 And yet...I cannot for the life of me remember what kind of story or powers I actually gave these two.
 I hate to say it might not have even been anything more clever than just very, very powerful rayguns, and that is such a disservice to how unique a design they have.
 I'm going to make up for this one, too, and official declare that their guns actually beam computer viruses long-distance, making them essentially "poison-breathing" robots.
 I feel like that works both with Monicon's wasp-like colors and Blastor's swampier palette.

 And now you know we're at the end, because I always try to end on my single #1 favorite thing in a given series, and you should know just by looking that nothing could ever possibly surpass this one for me.
-This was actually a Z-bot given out exclusively in Burger King Kid's Club Meals, and I was RABID to get this one the second I saw it advertised.
+This was another Z-bot given out by Burger King, and I was RABID to get this one the second I saw it advertised.
 Not only was it one of my beloved "roundish things with legs," but a truly monstrous design with piranha-like teeth, snail-like eyes, backwards-pointing knees and even a row of overlapping scales down its back, which you can't see here, but which made the whole thing feel that much more bug-like.

 I eventually ate enough chicken tenders to end up with not just one, but FIVE Jawbreakers, and the rest pretty much wrote itself: this wasn't a unique robot at all, but an entire "species" of animalistic mechanical creatures.
 I decided, of course, that they must eat metal to survive and replicate, they they drooled acid, that they hunted in swarms, and of course that they could leap like a bunch of giant, hungry metal fleas.